-To illustrate the framework we use the case of the Energy Foundation (EF), a \$100 million foundation that is among the largest philanthropic funders advancing clean-energy policy, as a prime example of a foundation that has successfully catalyzed networks.
+To illustrate the framework we use the case of the Energy Foundation, a \$100 million foundation that is among the largest philanthropic funders advancing clean-energy policy, as a prime example of a foundation that has successfully catalyzed networks.
 Although a leading funder in the sector, EF may be the largest foundation that most people have never heard of.
 This is entirely by design.
-To advance its network, EF routinely acts to build the field of energy philanthropy, though not necessarily EF as an institution.
-EF exemplifies those four principles.
-Garnering recognition for organizational achievements and building organization brands are considered critical for fundraising success and, in turn, organizational sustainability.
-It should therefore be no surprise that humility is not the norm in the nonprofit sector.
-To harness the tremendous potential of networks, all nonprofit leaders must let go of conventional wisdom and shift their focus from organizationlevel goals to network-level impacts.
+To advance its network, the foundation routinely acts to build the field of energy philanthropy, though not necessarily EF as an institution.
+And the Energy Foundation exemplifies those four principles.

-A rich literature on applying networks in the nonprofit sector has emerged in recent years (Plastrik & Taylor, 2006; Monitor Institute & GEO, 2011; Wei-Skillern, 2008), with research on network structures (Grossman & Rangan, 2001; Huggett, Kramer, & Smith Milway, 2010), systems (Kramer & Kania, 2011), and technological tools (Kanter & Fine, 2010; Scearce, Kasper, & McLeod, 2010).
+A rich literature on applying networks in the nonprofit sector has emerged in recent years (Plastrik & Taylor, 2006; Monitor Institute & Grantmakers for Effective Organizations, 2011; Wei-Skillern & Marciano, 2008), with research on network structures (Grossman & Rangan, 2001; Huggett et al., 2010), systems (Kania & Kramer, 2011), and technological tools (Kanter & Fine, 2010; Scearce et al., 2010).
 The leadership skills and culture that are essential to successful network building, however, are often overlooked.
 We maintain that these skills are the critical factors that differentiate failed or mediocre collaborations from those that achieve transformational change.
 Yet, the leadership mindset and skills critical to the success of networks are the opposite of what is typically rewarded in the philanthropic sector.
 Since the skills for successful networking are counterintuitive relative to common practice, they are worth highlighting here:

-Focus on mission before organization.
-Effective network leaders build strategies that advance the mission even when it does not result in direct benefits to their organization.
-Build partnerships based on trust, not control.
-Leaders depend upon shared values and trust rather than top-down controls and accountability systems.

-Promote others rather than yourself.
-Network leaders exhibit a strong norm of humility above all else, sharing credit and foregoing opportunities for individual advancement and institutional growth and brand building.

-Build constellations rather than lone stars.
+- Focus on mission before organization.
+Effective network leaders build strategies that advance the mission even when it does not result in direct benefits to their organization. - Build partnerships based on trust, not control.
+Leaders depend upon shared values and trust rather than top-down controls and accountability systems. - Promote others rather than yourself.
+Network leaders exhibit a strong norm of humility above all else, sharing credit and foregoing opportunities for individual advancement and institutional growth and brand building. - Build constellations rather than lone stars.
 Leaders who catalyze successful networks acknowledge their weaknesses as readily as their strengths.
 The goal is to build the larger system that is necessary for delivering on the mission, not to become the "market leader."

 Network leaders have succeeded often not because of, but despite, the contexts in which they operate.
 Nonprofit leaders - whether funders, board members, or nonprofit executives - tend to focus on their organizations as the primary vehicle for delivering their ambitious missions despite the reality that working with other external actors is fundamental to mission success.
 It is often assumed that controls and performance-accountability systems ensure quality impacts, when in fact shared values and trust among funders, nonprofits, and beneficiaries can actually lead to superior results.
 Nonprofit leaders are routinely lauded for increasing budgets, expanding programs, and building their institutions.
 Garnering recognition for organizational achievements and building organization brands are considered critical for fundraising success and, in turn, organizational sustainability.
 It should therefore be no surprise that humility is not the norm in the nonprofit sector.
+To harness the tremendous potential of networks, all nonprofit leaders must let go of conventional wisdom and shift